Pregnant women can support the health of their babies in many ways.

-This compound has been blamed for cases of autism in children, even though there is no evidence to support any link between the two.
+This compound has been blamed for cases of autism in children, even though there is to support any link between the two.

 “The small amount of thimerosal in vaccines has not been shown to have any adverse effects in pregnant women.” said Schaffir.